 Students preparing for careers in the photography industry will find that the Photography A.A.S. program curriculum prepares them for employment as studio photographers, photographer assistants, lab/print specialists, freelance photographers, studio managers, and small business owners.
 Program courses cover the fundamentals of photography through studio photography; historical processes through digital photography; the development of a photography portfolio; and the business of photography.
 Students should plan their A.A.S. program with a Communication faculty advisor.

 Prerequisites outside of program required.

-FALL SPRING
+SPRING

-1st Semester 2nd Semester
+2nd Semester

-ART 128 ART 129
+ART 129

-ART 164 ART 130
+ART 130

-GDS 108 or ART 121 COM 101
+COM 101

-COM 144 Elective
+Elective

 ENG 101 Soc/Beh Sci or Hum/FA elec